KyloIO/kylo-docs/installation/CreateServiceAccounts.rst

    groupadd -f kylo
    groupadd -f nifi
    groupadd -f activemq
-   groupadd -f vault
 ..

 If all groups are missing, they can be all added with the following command:

 .. code-block:: shell

-  groupadd -f kylo && groupadd -f nifi && groupadd -f activemq && groupadd -f vault ..
+  groupadd -f kylo && groupadd -f nifi && groupadd -f activemq ..